 An AC mains solid state relay or SSR is a device which is used for switching heavy AC loads at mains level, through isolated minimal DC voltage triggers, without incorporating mechanical moving contacts.

-In this post we learn how to construct a simple solid state relay or an SSR circuit using a Triac, BJTs, a zero crossing opto coupler.
+In this post we learn how to construct a simple mains operated solid state relay or an SSR circuit using a Triac, BJTs, a zero crossing opto coupler.

 Advantage of Solid State SSR over Mechanical Relays